jorgegc/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

-You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
-It's probably better to [fork this repository](https://github.com/jorgegc/dotfiles/fork) instead, though.
+You could also use `~/.dotfiles/.extra` to override settings, functions and aliases from my dotfiles repository.
+However, it would probably better to [fork this repository](https://github.com/jorgegc/dotfiles/fork) instead.

-## Files
+## What is included

 ### Shell